portworx/px-docs/cloud/gcp/gke.md

 {% include px-k8s-prereqs.md %}

+**PX Version**

+Support for GKE is available in upcoming Portworx release 1.4.

 ## Create a GKE cluster

 Portworx is supported on GKE cluster provisioned on [Ubuntu Node Images](https://cloud.google.com/kubernetes-engine/docs/node-images).
 So it is important to specify the node image as **Ubuntu** when creating clusters.